nemashali12-droid/DeepThought-Assignment/README.md

 ## ✅ Submission Notes
 - Part A deliverables are uploaded here (CSV + methodology).
-- Part B proposal is included here, but the **hand‑drawn diagram** must also be submitted separately via Internshala chat as required.
+- Part B proposal is included here, but the **hand‑drawn diagram** is submitted separately via Internshala chat as required.

 ---